General Rules of Aikido

 Remember that Aikido is a non-competitive martial art that emphasizes the use of minimal force to control an attacker.
 It is characterized by its use of circular movements, joint locks, and throws, and it is often practiced with the goal of achieving spiritual enlightenment and world peace.

-Also Read General Rules of Taekwondo
+Also Read General Rules of Freestyle Wrestling

 Aikido training typically involves practicing techniques with a partner, and it may also involve the use of training weapons such as wooden swords (bokken) or staffs (jo).
 It is important to show respect to your instructor, training partners, and the dojo, and to follow the general rules of Aikido in order to create a safe and respectful training environment.